About Aidan Fitzpatrick

 My work has been covered by the BBC, WSJ, & NYT.

+I built Camo, which Apple nominated for an Apple Design Award.
 Earlier in my career I've won "Best online business" (Retail Week Awards), "Best managed business" (Buyout Track 100), "Best use of technology" (Fast Track 100), "Best international e-commerce" (PayPal E-tail Awards), "Internet tech of the year" (Retail Week Tech Awards), "Exit management team of the year" (BVCA).

 Entrepreneurship & innovation.